SAP-samples/partner-reference-application-extension/README.md

 #### Overview of Partner Reference Application

-[Partner Reference Application](https://github.com/SAP-samples/partner-reference-application.git) repository provides you with a “golden path” to becoming a SaaS provider of multi-tenant applications based on the SAP Business Technology Platform (SAP BTP).
+[Partner Reference Application](https://github.com/SAP-samples/partner-reference-application.git) repository provides you with a “golden path” to becoming a SaaS provider of multi-tenant applications based on SAP BTP.
 The guidance covers building, running, and integrating scalable full-stack cloud applications.
-It includes an ERP-agnostic design that lets you deliver your application as a side-by-side extension to consumers using any SAP solution, such as SAP S/4HANA Cloud, SAP Business One, and SAP Business ByDesign
+It includes an ERP-agnostic design that lets you deliver your application as a side-by-side extension to consumers using any SAP solution, such as SAP S/4HANA Cloud, SAP Business One, and SAP Business ByDesign.

 ### About the Sample Extension _Catering Management_